ajgon/v3/source/_posts/2015-04-08-installing-custom-linux-on-raspberry-pi-2.markdown

 LANG=C apt-get install locales echo "en_US.UTF-8 UTF-8" >> /etc/locale.gen
 locale-gen
-apt-get install openssh-server openssh-blacklist openssh-blacklist-extra sudo
+apt-get install openssh-server openssh-blacklist openssh-blacklist-extra
 {% endcodeblock %}

-Also you need to set some basic DNS servers, otherwise you won't be able to resolve any domain names.
-OpenDNS seems to be a good choice, [Google DNS is definitely not](https://developers.google.com/speed/public-dns/faq#privacy).
+If you plan, to configure your system with Ansible or some other auto-tool, it's also a good idea to install sudo, python and aptitude.

-{% codeblock Raspberry /etc/resolv.conf %}
+{% codeblock As Raspberry root lang:sh %}
-nameserver 208.67.222.222
-nameserver 208.67.220.220
+apt-get install sudo python aptitude
 {% endcodeblock %}

 ## Configuring network